 While a date display is usually regarded as one of the most popular complications, some purists are opting more and more for harmony and symmetry on their dials by choosing a watch without a date window.
-Here are six notable recent examples.
+Here are six notable examples in our latest story from the WatchTime Archives.

 Back to the Forties: IWC Big Pilot’s Watch 43